zachpino/digital-media-s18/week1/link.md

 `echo '<a href="index.html">Go Back Home</a>' > secondpage.html`

 The two pages now link back and forth to one another.
+Links are fundamental to the [open web](https://en.wikipedia.org/wiki/Open_Web) and [search engine rankings](https://en.wikipedia.org/wiki/Search_engine_indexing).
+Sprinkle them everywhere!

+Let's add some visual flair to these boring pages with some [images](image.md).